samuelcolvin/coverage-badge/README.md

 https://coverage-badge.samuelcolvin.workers.dev/samuelcolvin/pydantic.svg
 ```

-The `owner` and `repo` name are taken from the URL path.
-In additional, the following `GET` arguments
+Repo `owner` and `repo` are taken from the URL path.

-are used to find the status to extract coverage from:
+The following `GET` arguments are used to find the status to extract coverage from:
 * `branch` - defaults to `master`, the git ref to lookup
-* `context` - defaults to `smokeshow`, the `context` of the status to look for
+* `match` - defaults to `^coverage`, case-insensitive regex to use when finding the status description to extract
+  coverage from

 Once the status has been found, the coverage figure is extracted from its `description` field, and used in the
 SVG image returned.

+A summary of how the SVG coverage was found can be seen by found in a comment at the end of the SVG file.